Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 #### Assessment question

-What tools do you use to monitor your Azure VMware Solution Private Cloud and clusters?
+What tools are used to monitor your Azure VMware Solution Private Cloud and clusters?

 ### Logging